Written by Aaron R. Winston

-However, there are still distinct differences between how each state enforces these laws and what qualifies as violations.
+However, there are differences between how each state enforces these laws and what qualifies as violations.
 Specifically, the qualifiers for what denotes a patron whose continued consumption of alcohol under a vendor’s auspices presents a danger vary from state to state.

 One of the mainstays of the Dram Shop Act is that an establishment must not serve alcohol if the patron is under the federal drinking age of 21.
 This invariable law is applicable across the country, even in states that do not enforce the Dram Shop Act.

-Since intoxication of a minor is highly illegal, even establishments in states like Louisiana or Delaware risk losing their ability to serve alcohol if they are found to be serving underage customers.
+Since the intoxication of a minor is highly illegal, even establishments in states like Louisiana or Delaware risk losing their ability to serve alcohol if they are found to be serving underage customers.

-The other major qualifier is a little more open to interpretation.
-If an establishment serves a “visibly intoxicated patron,” they risk being subject to the Dram Shop Act.
+Besides the act of serving alcohol, there is a major qualifier that is more open to interpretation.
+That is, if an establishment serves a “visibly intoxicated patron,” they risk being subject to the Dram Shop Act.